davidgiga1993/mixing-station-docs/docs/sends-on-faders.md

 ## Bus master

 The *bus master* is the master channel of the currently selected mix.
-If sends on fader is disabled this will correspond to the LR mix.
-Otherwise to the selected target mix.
+If sends on fader is disabled this will correspond to the LR mix, otherwise to the selected target mix.

 ### SoF list